TestWeaver: Execution-aware, Feedback-driven Regression Testing Generation with Large Language Models: Test Generation Workflow

 \subsubsection{Algorithm}

 Algorithm~\ref{alg:closest-test} shows our retrieval strategy based on conditional coverage proximity.
-It begins by identifying the set of control-dependent conditions for the target line $l_t$ using static analysis over the control dependency graph (line 1).
+It begins by identifying the set of control-dependent conditions for the target line $l_t$ using static analysis over the control dependencies (line 1).

 We initialize the closest test case $T^*$ as \code{None}, and set the best (minimal) line distance $\delta_{\min}$ to $\infty$ (line 2).
-The algorithm then iterates over each test case $T$ in the current suite $\mathcal{T}$ (line 3).
-For each test case, its dynamic execution trace $E_T$ is obtained (line 4), which is the set of program lines covered during the execution.
-We then loop through each condition $c$ that controls $l_t$ (line 5).
-If a condition $c$ is executed by $T$ (line 6), the algorithm computes the absolute line difference $\delta = |c - l_t|$ (line 7).
+We iterate over each~test case $T$ in the current suite $\mathcal{T}$ (line 3).
+For each test case, its dynamic execution trace $E_T$ is obtained (line 4), which is the set of lines~covered during the execution.
+We then loop through each condition~$c$ that controls $l_t$ (line 5).
+If a condition $c$ is executed by $T$ (line 6), {{the algorithm computes the absolute line difference $\delta = |l_c - l_t|$ (line 7)}}.
 If this $\delta$ is smaller than the current best distance $\delta_{\min}$ (line 8), we update $T^*$ as the new closest test case and record $\delta$ as the new minimum (lines 9–10).

-Since the conditions are ordered by proximity to $l_t$, we break early after the first match is found (line 12).
+Since the conditions are ordered by proximity to $l_t$, we break early after the first match is found (line~12).